Forum for Democracy: Internal divides (2020–2021)

+Splits and radicalization (2021-)

-At the 2021 general election, the party campaigned against COVID-19 lockdown measures imposed by the Dutch government and managed to win eight MPs.
+At the 2021 general election, the party campaigned against COVID-19 lockdown measures in the Netherlands imposed by the Dutch government and managed to win eight MPs.
 However, the issue of racist comments from youth members was brought up again during the campaign.
 One of the accused youth members, Gideon van Meijeren, was elected into parliament, as was youth wing chairman Freek Jansen.

-In May 2021, three of the FvD MPs (Van Haga, Hans Smolders and Olaf Ephraim) left the party to sit as independents in response to the FvD releasing a poster comparing the lockdown to the Nazi occupation of the Netherlands.
+During the COVID-19 pandemic, the party caused controversy and saw another three of its MPs leave after it released a poster on Holocaust Memorial Day comparing lockdown measures with the Nazi occupation of the Netherlands.
+The three former FvD MPs later founded the Belang van Nederland party.
+The analogy and timing of the poster was criticized by the Central Jewish Board of the Netherlands.
+During the pandemic, members of FvD were accused of circulating conspiracy theories regarding the COVID-19 vaccine and using further Holocaust comparisons with vaccinations and social distancing.
+In December 2021, a Dutch court found Baudet guilty of "creating a breeding ground for antisemitism" with his statements and ordered him to delete social media posts comparing COVID policies to the Holocaust or face a fine.
+Baudet denied that his statements were intended to be offensive or antisemitic.

 In 2022, the FvD regained representation in the European Parliament when Marcel de Graaff defected to the party.
 As a result, the FvD became a member of the Identity and Democracy group instead of the European Conservatives and Reformists (ECR).
 In 2022 FvD left the European Conservatives and Reformists Party.
 In March 2022, Senators Theo Hiddema and Paul Frentrop left the party over FvD's absence at Ukrainian President Volodymyr Zelenskyy's speech to the House of Representatives, leaving only Senator Johan Dessing.

 Ideology and political positions

-At the time of its foundation in 2016 the FvD was initially described as a national conservative and a conservative liberal political party.
+The FvD's ideology and beliefs have shifted over time.
+During the period of its foundation in 2016, the FvD was initially described as a national conservative, eurosceptic and a conservative liberal political party.
 The party self-identified as liberal conservative and sat on the right-wing of the political spectrum.
+The party initially focused on drawing support from former People's Party for Freedom and Democracy (VVD) voters who felt the VVD had grown too soft on the policy areas of European Union and immigration, but saw Geert Wilders' Party for Freedom (PVV) as too hardline, and tried recruiting candidates who came from professional rather than political backgrounds.
+During its early years, the FvD was also described as one of several contemporary conservative-populist parties in the Netherlands that have been inspired by or inherited the mantle of the defunct Pim Fortuyn List.